Here are some of our current favorite books about hearing loss.

 This story takes place in India and is about a little hard of hearing elephant that goes on an adventure to look for his hearing.
-While he is traveling he meets new friends who help Ranvir find his special talent and understand all that he can do.
+While he is traveling he meets new friends.
+They help Ranvir find his special talent and understand all that he can do.

 Bessie-Belle is a fairy who Freddie rescues from being stuck in a tree.
 To repay him for his help, Bessie-Belle offers to grant him some wishes.
 Freddie wishes for all sorts of different pets, but because Bessie-belle wears a hearing aid and can’t hear very well she mishears Freddie and keeps getting his wishes wrong.

 My lovely little niece actually introduced me to this book after picking it out at her school library!
-I can’t Hear Like You is all about a boy named Tom who wears hearing aids.
+“I Can’t Hear Like You” is all about a boy named Tom who wears hearing aids.
 He introduces us to his life and school and how being deaf impacts his play.
 It also includes signed text in the British Sign Language alphabet.

 This is part of the Sign and Singalong series and is a really fun song to learn the signs for.
 I think it’s great for both hearing and deaf children to learn this classic nursery rhyme with the signs alongside.